DoronFried/ClumsyWrapper/README.md

 # ClumsyWrapper

-Wrapper for clumsy network tool with python.
+Python Wrapper for clumsy network tool.
 For simulate network issues in your automation tests.